vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 * Stream manipulation: Ability to ingest large amounts of secrets; also ability to ingest longer secrets.
 * More automation.
+* Our goal is 90% code coverage by this checkpoint; or as far as we can get.
+* Security: Ability to lock VSecM Safe.
+* Documentation: A user guide for those who want to develop their own language-specific VSecM SDKs (*we’ll continue to support Go only for a while, however we still want to make it easier for others to develop their own SDKs*).
+* Website optimization and asset cleanup.

 ### VSecM v0.25.0 (*codename: Eridanus*)